TME520/TiMiNoo/MANUAL.md

 # Presentation

-**The quiet virtual pet - Feed, cuddle, clean and educate your own unique cat**
+**A quiet virtual pet - Feed, cuddle, clean and educate your own unique cat**

 2 mini games, 7 food types, friends visits and presents, one button action, no sound, no death.